 The following two tabs change content below.

-Mirna is a nutritionist and breastfeeding specialist at myPediaclinic
+Mirna is a nutritionist/Dietitian and lactation consultant (IBCLC) at myPediaclinic

 in Dubai and consultant at Healthy Happy Us

 in Beirut.
-She is also a lecturer and writer.
+She is also a lecturer, writer, and regular TV guest.
 Aside from blogging on her website Nutricycle about nutrition and parenting topics, she writes for magazines all over the world including SheKnows Media, Sayidaty, Mom Magazine, Mamalode and more.
 Most importantly, she is the mother of a 2.5 year old toddler, Karim, who drives her crazy and owns her heart.
 He is the reason behind every word she writes to help mothers.

 If you'd like guidance beyond the articles on the website, email Mirna at firstname.lastname@example.org to find out about consultations and workshops or check the Services